micro:bot Kit Experiment Guide

 You may notice that there is a few

 if / then blocks inside of the if statement in the

 forever block.
 This will aid your Battle Bot in making decisions and knowing what it has to do next.

 What You Should See

-When your code is loaded onto your micro:bit the servo “arms” will move into a starting position and take initial readings for your line sensors to establish a comparison point to the ground environment.
+When the code initializes, the servo "arms" will move into a starting position and take initial readings for your line sensors to establish a comparison point to the ground environment.
 Make sure to calibrate it with a black line before starting.
 Then place each robot at an equal distance away from the line.

 Initially, the Battle Bot will not move.
 Press on buttons A and B at the same time to run the program.
-The robot will move forward if none of the line sensors detect any kind of obstacle.
-If the center line sensor detects a direct collision the Battle Bot will immediately start both servos and move backwards.
-If the left or right line sensors detect an obstacle, the side that detected the obstacle will have the corresponding jousting lance start to move while turning away from it.
+The robot will move forward if none of the line sensors detect the black line.
+If the center line sensor detects a black line, the Battle Bot will immediately start both servos and move backwards.
+If the left or right line sensors detect a dark surface, the side that detected it will have the corresponding jousting lance start to move while turning away from it.
 So your Battle Bot is prepared to defend itself from any oncoming situation!